wilvk/blog-hugo/content/posts/python-hex-strings.md

 16
 ```

-There are many uses for these steps, and the preceding would likely be part of the process of reading a signature for a message that has been signed using an ECDSA type encryption.

 ## Hex characters in a string, in a byte array, etc.

+Values in a string can also be represented by their hexadecimal equivalent by escaping the value with '\x', as shown.

 ```python
  string = '\x4a\x82\xfd\xfe\xff\x00'
 ```

-There is a contnuum of data types when handling data between a website and it's use and analysis:
+There is a continuum of data types when handling data between a website and it's use and analysis:

 ## Decoding: